robertwgh/AndroidNativeLauncher/README.md

 3. Q: How to use subfolder?
   * Subfolder can be accessed via relative path.
 For example, if we have a folder named "image" in working directory containing an input image "lena.png", in your code, you can access it via *image/lena.png*.
 Your output files will also be under the working directory.

+## Examples
+Two examples are provided to demonstrate the usage of native program launcher.
+Pre-compiled binaries are provided under *bin* folder.
+But you can also compile them using ndk-bulid.

+1. How to compile:
+  1. Have ndk installed and ndk-build is in the system path.
+  2. in shell, run ./build_examples.sh.
+Then you have the binareis in bin folder.
+2. example1 shows basic usage, and command line arguments.
+You can set up command line arguments, and they will be displayed one by one.
+3. example2 shows the case where we have executable file along with shared library.

 ## Screenshot
 ![alt tag](https://github.com/robertwgh/AndroidNativeLauncher/blob/master/screenshot/test1.png)